hedonistrh/bestekar/blog_part1_draft.md

 - Convert these informations to matrix.

 NOTE: You can find full code in [my _GitHub_ repository](https://github.com/hedonistrh/bestekar).
-I will provide snippets from code for better understanding.
+I will provide snippets from code for better understanding in this post.

 **Let's Start!**